 Councilmember Cooper reported highlights from the LEOFF I Disability Board and Medic One Board meetings he attended.
 He also noted attended the 593rd Sustainable Brigade Change of Command ceremony.
 He reviewed the work of the Health and Human Services Planning Committee.
-The Council agreed the City will not participate with the County in its CDBG entitlement program at this time.
+The Council agreed the City will not participate with the County in its CDBG entitlement program.